 - Support Vector Machine

-- Supervised learning allows collecting data and produce data output from the previous experiences.
+- Supervised learning allows collecting data and produces data output from previous experiences.

 - Helps to optimize performance criteria with the help of experience.